This post has been updated and republished since it’s original publication date.

 Asking for money in your wedding registry….

 Asking for money is traditionally frowned upon.
-But… it’s 2021 and times are changing.
+But… it’s 2022 and times are changing.
 While I wouldn’t recommend straight up asking for cash, there are a few more “acceptable” ways to go about it.
+(In my opinion, asking for straight up cash should be acceptable, but I’ve heard too much gossip from the older generations about people who have done it to recommend it to you.)

 First is asking for gift cards.
 I added an Airbnb giftcard option on our registry because we love our weekend road trips, I also added Lowes because we live in a fixer upper and have been having a blast with renovations.